freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 790.1

-Umm, actually can you put that in order for me?
+Actually, you should put that in order.
 Here's an example:

 ```sql
 SELECT columns FROM table_name ORDER BY column_name;